gaddisa/Movie-Review-Classification_RNN_LSTM_GRU/README.md

 - NumPy: library for numerical calculations
 - Matplotlib: library for data visualisation
 - PIL: Python Image Library for opening and manage different image formats
-- Pytorch: a deep learning framework by Facebook AI Research Team for building neural networks
+- tensorflow: a deep learning framework by Google AI Research Team for building neural networks
-- torchvision: package consists of popular datasets, model architectures, and common image transformations for computer vision
+- KERAS: package consists of popular datasets, model architectures, and common image transformations for computer vision
 # project 2:Sequence to Sequence Learning for Automatic Language Translation